California Cannabis Licensing

-The California Department of Food and Agriculture (CDFA) will issue
+The Department of Cannabis Control (DCC) will issue

 17 types of cannabis cultivation licenses: